wassermanlab/MANTA2/jaspar2remap/README.md

-This file contains all the processing steps for the MANTA2 data preparation.
-Note that this file contains indicative commands, some parts being just pure pseudo-code.
+This folder encloses all the scripts to process the JASPAR TFBS predictions and ReMap ChIP-seq datasets in preparation for MANTA2.
+Note that the commands included within this `README` file are merely indicative, with some parts being pure pseudo-code.

 ## Configuration
 Set the paths below for data processing.

-`HG38_GENOME_FILE="/path/to/the/whole/reference/genome/fasta/file"
+`HG38_GENOME_FILE="/path/to/the/whole/reference/genome/fasta/file"`

-JASPAR_PWM_FOLDER="/path/to/where/all/jaspar/pwms/needed/are/stored"
+`JASPAR_PWM_FOLDER="/path/to/where/all/jaspar/pwms/needed/are/stored"`

-INITIAL_DATA_FOLDER="/path/to/the/original/BED/files"
+`INITIAL_DATA_FOLDER="/path/to/the/original/BED/files"`
-RAW_DATA_FOLDER="/path/to/storage/of/unzipped/bed/files"
+`RAW_DATA_FOLDER="/path/to/storage/of/unzipped/bed/files"`
-SORTED_BED_FOLDER="/path/to/where/BED/data/ready/for/processing/should/be"
+`SORTED_BED_FOLDER="/path/to/where/BED/data/ready/for/processing/should/be"`

-ENCODE_PEAKS_FOLDER="/path/to/the/ENCODE/peaks"
+`ENCODE_PEAKS_FOLDER="/path/to/the/ENCODE/peaks"`
-GEO_PEAKS_FOLDER="/path/to/the/GEO/peaks"
+`GEO_PEAKS_FOLDER="/path/to/the/GEO/peaks"`

-PEAKS_FOLDER="/path/to/peak/storing" #temporary; folders will be moved at step 3 SPLIT_PEAKS_FOLDER="/path/to/where/peak/data/ready/for/processing/should/be" PROCESSED_PEAKS_FOLDER="/path/to/where/the/processed/peaks/should/be/stored"
+`PEAKS_FOLDER="/path/to/peak/storing"` (temporary; folders will be moved at step 3) `SPLIT_PEAKS_FOLDER="/path/to/where/peak/data/ready/for/processing/should/be"` `PROCESSED_PEAKS_FOLDER="/path/to/where/the/processed/peaks/should/be/stored"`
-RESCORED_TFBS_FOLDER="/path/to/where/the/rescored/peaks/should/be/stored"
+`RESCORED_TFBS_FOLDER="/path/to/where/the/rescored/peaks/should/be/stored"`

-INTERSECTED_FOLDER="/path/to/where/the/result/of/intersected/peaks/and/tfbs/should/be/stored"
+`INTERSECTED_FOLDER="/path/to/where/the/result/of/intersected/peaks/and/tfbs/should/be/stored"`
-AGGREGATED_FOLDER="/path/to/where/the/aggregated/results/from/the/intersection/should/be/stored"
+`AGGREGATED_FOLDER="/path/to/where/the/aggregated/results/from/the/intersection/should/be/stored"`
-SORTED_RESULT_FOLDER="/path/to/wehre/the/final/results/are/to/be/stored"`
+`SORTED_RESULT_FOLDER="/path/to/wehre/the/final/results/are/to/be/stored"`

 ## Intersect JASPAR TFBS predictions w/ ReMap ChIP-seq regions